Jacksfilms: JJJacksfilms (2022–present)

 Since 2022, Douglass has criticized YouTuber Alia "Lia" Shelesh, better known online as SSSniperWolf, over her reaction video content.
-Douglass's criticisms stemmed from Shelesh's use of viral videos from TikTok without attribution.
+Douglass' criticisms stemmed from Shelesh's use of viral videos from TikTok without attribution.
 Douglass also characterized her commentary as "extremely base-level" and not sufficiently transformative to qualify as fair use.
-Douglass had previously engaged in similar criticisms of reaction channels such as Jinx and LeafyIsHere.
-Douglass created the channel JJJacksfilms, and began uploading videos reacting to Shelesh's content.
+Douglass had previously engaged in similar criticisms of reaction channels and created the channel JJJacksfilms, and began uploading videos reacting to Shelesh's content.
 In response, Shelesh made several social media posts accusing Douglass of sexism and content theft.

-On October 14, 2023, Douglass accused Shelesh of stalking and doxing after she posted information about Douglass's residence online, including recording a video of herself outside of his home on Instagram.
+On October 14, 2023, Douglass accused Shelesh of stalking and doxing after she posted information about Douglass' residence online, including recording a video of herself outside of his home on Instagram.
 About a week later, YouTube temporarily demonetized Shelesh's entire channel, writing on Twitter: "off-platform actions that put others' personal safety at risk harm our community & the behavior on both sides isn't what we want on YT.
 Hoping everyone helps move this convo to a better place."
 On October 20, 2023, Shelesh issued an apology to Douglass, her fanbase, and to the wider YouTube community, in the form of a Twitter post.

 On November 3, 2023, Douglass posted a video to YouTube about the situation.
 He revealed that he and his wife had been doing "pretty rough to say the least", and said that they were scared to leave their home after the doxing, and were considering moving out.
 He also thanked his fans for the support after the doxing incident, and revealed his plans on repurposing the JJJacksfilms channel with a new series called Creator Bingo.
 He stated that viewers could send him content through a Google Form, and that he would react to it, giving constructive criticism and advice in order to better their content, along with marking a Bingo board based on what happened in the video.
 He continued to stress the importance of crediting the creators, providing links to videos submitted and only reacting to videos he had permission to react to.

 The company Nine Four Entertainment co-founded with Douglass to make a newsletter entitled Credit the Creators.
 The newsletter is a weekly newsletter that gives shout outs to content creators with a lesser following.